AOMediaCodec/libavif/doc/avifenc.1.md

 :   EXPERIMENTAL: Set frame (layer) scaling mode as given fraction.
 If omitted, D default to 1.
 (Default: 1/1).

 **\--duration** _D_
-:   Set frame durations (in timescales) to D; default 1.
-This option always apply to following inputs with or without suffix.
+:   Frame durations (in timescales) (default: 1).
+This option always applies to following inputs with or without the `:u` suffix.

 **-a**, **\--advanced** _KEY_[=_VALUE_]
 :   Pass an advanced, codec-specific key/value string pair directly to the codec. avifenc will warn on any not used by the codec.